 July 22, 2021

 Large construction projects run 80% over budget and 20% longer than estimated.
-What are the guilty parties here?
+Who are the guilty parties here?
 You may point to the lack of resources and unqualified staff on site.
 But these aren’t the only culprits.
-When equipment—a tower crane or a grader—breaks down, becomes misplaced, or even gets stolen, it negatively affects the project time, the budget, and the man hours involved.
+When equipment—a tower crane or a grader—breaks down, becomes misplaced, or even gets stolen, it negatively affects the project time, the budget, and the man-hours involved.
 Deploying IoT in construction helps prevent this.